ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Attestation

-Attestation is the process by which the Client's bear witness, confirm, or authenticate so as to demonstrate a certain property about themselves that are used during issuance.
+Attestation is the process by which the Clients bear witness, confirm, or authenticate so as to demonstrate a certain property about themselves that are used during issuance.
 Examples of attestation properties include, though are not limited to: